Dirty Beaches: History

-After the release of Badlands and a number of EPs and collaborations, Dirty Beaches recorded 75 minutes of new material in late 2012 and early 2013.
-One set of songs, Drifters, was begun at La Brique recording space in Montreal and features Zhang's vocals and songwriting, along with instrumental contributions by Roy and Femminielli and former bandmates De Gallo and Locke.
-Making use of live instruments- guitar, bass, keyboard, drum machines and saxophones- arranged into original loops, none of the eight songs include any samples of previously existent recordings, a change from Zhang's previous working methods.
-During the course of recording Drifters, Zhang's relationship of several years ended in Canada and he relocated to the studio of friend Anton Newcombe in Berlin, where he finished the record and also recorded Love is the Devil, an instrumental set of eight songs, in late hours when the studio was not in use.
+After Badlands and several EPs and collaborations, Dirty Beaches recorded 75 minutes of new material in late 2012 and early 2013.
+One set of songs, Drifters, began at La Brique recording space in Montreal and features Zhang's vocals and songwriting, along with instrumental contributions by Roy, Femminielli, De Gallo, and Locke.
+Using live instruments—guitar, bass, keyboard, drum machines and saxophones—arranged into original loops, none of the eight songs sample previously existent recordings, a change from Zhang's previous methods.
+While he was recording Drifters, Zhang's relationship of several years ended in Canada and he moved to his friend Anton Newcombe's Berlin studio, where he finished the record and also recorded Love is the Devil, an instrumental set of eight songs, in late hours when the studio was not in use.

 Also in 2013, musician and rapper JPEGMafia messaged Zhang via Instagram for career advice.
-Zhang's reply was encouraging: “Just do what you want to do.
+Zhang replied: "Just do what you want to do.
 Fuck everyone else.
 Just do it your way."
 Ahead of the release of JPEGMafia's 2018 album Veteran, JPEGMafia shared this interaction and called it "a catalyst to my self-discovery".

 Drifters/Love Is The Devil was released as a double LP, as well as on a single CD and in digital formats, by the Zoo Music label in May 2013.
-In November, Dirty Beaches played the All Tomorrow's Parties festival held at the seaside resort of Camber Sands, United Kingdom.
+In November, Dirty Beaches played the All Tomorrow's Parties festival in Camber Sands, United Kingdom.

-In August 2014, Dirty Beaches announced his 3rd album, Stateless, which would be entirely instrumental and released in November 2014.
+In August 2014, Dirty Beaches announced its third album, Stateless, which was to be entirely instrumental and released in November 2014.
 In a series of tweets in October 2014, Dirty Beaches announced their breakup.